-The purpose of requesting the consumer’s signature is to allow them to acknowledge they have received the Charter and had assistance to understand it.
+The purpose of requesting the consumer’s signature is to allow them to acknowledge they have received the Charter, had assistance to understand it and understand their rights.
 Consumers are not required to sign the Charter and can commence, and/or continue to receive care and services, even if they choose not to sign the Charter.

 Timeframes for implementing these new requirements are as follows:

-1 July 2019 - onwards Requirements apply for all new consumers across aged care programs.
+1 July 2019 – onwards – new requirements apply for all new consumers across aged care programs.

 1 July - 30 September 2019 all requirements in relation to the charter must be completed for existing consumers in residential care and short-term restorative care in a residential care setting.

 1 July - 31 December 2019 all requirements in relation to the charter must be completed for existing consumers in home care and short-term restorative care in a home care setting.

 Implementation arrangements for existing consumers of other aged care programs will be available shortly.